Satvik0110/CustomPix/README.md

 # CustomPix

 CustomPix is a comprehensive image editing and manipulation toolkit that combines the power of AI-driven segmentation, inpainting, and style transfer with traditional computer vision techniques.
-Built with a user-friendly Gradio interface, it provides professional-grade image editing capabilities accessible to both beginners and advanced users.
+Built with a user-friendly Gradio interface, it provides professional-grade image editing capabilities using state of the art models, accessible to both beginners and advanced users.

 ## Main Technologies Used